v-vfarias/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/09-enhance-power-bi-reports.md

 In this exercise, you'll publish the report to the Power BI service and explore the published report behavior.

 > _**Note**: You'll need at least a **Power BI Free** license to publish the report.
-Open the Microsoft Edge browser, then sign in at `https://app.powerbi.com`.
-When asked to solve a puzzle, or to start a free Fabric trial, you can skip this and close the browser.
+Open the Microsoft Edge browser, and navigate to_ `https://app.powerbi.com`_.
+Sign in with the credentials for the Microsoft 365 tenant provided by your authorized lab hoster (ALH).
+When asked to solve a puzzle, or to start a free Fabric trial, you can skip this and close the browser._

 > _**Note**: You can review the remainder of the exercise, even if you don't have access to the Power BI service to perform the tasks directly._